Bernardo Presser

 → Outcomes

-- Increased stakeholder excitement and clearer adoption pathways for both heavy and light users
+• Stakeholders aligned around a clearer product direction with defined adoption pathways for both heavy and light users

 Product name changed for confidentiality